datalad-handbook/book/docs/basics/101-137-history.rst

 state of a datasets history.
 And this does not only apply to simple text files, but every type of file in your dataset, regardless of size.
 The checkout command however led to something that Git calls a "detached HEAD state".
-While this sounds scary, a :command:`git checkout main` will bring you back into the most recent version of your dataset and get you out of the "detached HEAD state":
+While this sounds scary, a :command:`git checkout master` will bring you back into the most recent version of your dataset and get you out of the "detached HEAD state":